An American Tail: Fievel Goes West: Plot

 Despondent, Fievel speaks with an elderly bloodhound sleeping outside the jail, discovering he is actually Wylie Burp.
-Fievel tries to convince him to help, but the old dog explains (through a series of dog-related idioms) that he feels he has grown too old and is not as good as he was in his younger days.
-However, he agrees to train Tiger as a lawman and as a dog.
-Though initially reluctant, Tiger agrees at the suggestion that a new persona might win back Miss Kitty.
-They return to Green River to confront the cats, who attempt to use a concealed giant mouse trap on the mice at sunset during the opening of Cat R. Waul's saloon.
-Tiger, Wylie Burp, and Fievel fight the cats, during which Miss Kitty and Tanya discover the trap.
+Fievel convinces him to help and train Tiger as a lawman and as a dog.
+Though initially reluctant, Tiger relents at the suggestion that a new persona might win back Miss Kitty.
+They return to Green River to fight the cats, who attempt to use a concealed giant mouse trap on the mice at sunset during the opening of Waul's saloon.
+Tiger, Wylie Burp and Fievel fight the cats, during which Miss Kitty and Tanya discover the trap.
 Tanya rushes to the mice and, using her singing abilities, helps them escape.
 Seeing this, Waul uses a giant revolver as a makeshift cannon on the fleeing mice, but Fievel intercepts him.
-When Chula takes Miss Kitty hostage, an incensed Tiger rescues her, and the heroes use the mouse trap as a catapult to send Waul and his gang out of Green River.
-The cats fly into the air and land in a mailbag, which a passing train snatches away, breaking the block on the water tower.
+As T.R.
+Chula takes Miss Kitty hostage, an incensed Tiger rescues her, and the heroes use the mouse trap as a catapult to send Waul and his henchmen out of Green River.
+The cats fly into a mailbag, which a passing train picks up and leaves.

 Enamored by his new personality, Miss Kitty reunites with Tiger.
 Tanya becomes a famous singer and the water tower flows with 1,000 gallons again, making Green River bloom with thousands of flowers.
-Fievel finds Wylie away from the party, who hands him his sheriff badge.
-Fievel is unsure about taking it but realizes after some words of advice from Wylie that his journey is not over.
+Fievel finds Wylie Burp away from the party, who hands him his sheriff badge.
+Fievel is unsure about taking it but realizes that his journey is not over.